“My Skylight Is Leaking Everywhere!”

 The cost of buying and installing a skylight is already extremely high and doesn’t safeguard you from leaks.
 The damage caused by a leaking skylight can cost upwards of $2,000 in repairs alone.

 This is not to say a traditional skylight isn’t effective—a skylight can bring natural, warm daylight into the home.
 However, it is a risk that a homeowner should be prepared for when installing a skylight.

-Want to Avoid a Skylight Leak In Your Home?
+Want to Avoid a Leak In Your Home?

 If rain is causing your skylight to leak, you may need to invest in repairs to the fixture itself to prevent further leakage.
-However, a more reliable solution would be to replace your leaking skylight with a solar powered LED light.
+However, a more reliable solution would be to replace your leaking skylight with one of our solar-powered LED lights.
 This fixture would act as a skylight alternative and minimise the risk of leaks.

 What you choose really depends what you’re looking to get out of your light.
 A traditional roof skylight offers:

 - A spectacular feature piece for the home

 - Leakage, if improperly installed or exposed to severe weather

 A Solar Light Whiz provides a solar-powered skylight alternative for your indoor lighting needs.
 These solar LEDs will provide light throughout the day, and can even operate at night if installed with a night operation kit.